aquasecurity/tfsec/README.md

 ```
 Ignore like this will be active only till `2022-01-02`, after this date it will be deactivated.

+### Recent Ignore Changes

+As of `v0.52.0`, we fixed an issue where ignores were being incorrectly applied to entire blocks.
+This has made it more important that ignore comments are added to the correct line(s) in your templates.
+If tfsec mentions a particular line number as containing an issue you want to ignore, you should add the comment on that same line, or by itself on the line above it.
+If tfsec mentions an entire block as being the issue, you should add a comment on the line above the first line of the block.

 ## Disable checks

 You may wish to exclude some checks from running.
 If you'd like to do so, you can